Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 The font uses a dark grey colour instead of black so as not to make the site feel 'heavy' with the text.

-The light blue used in the was taken from one of the images using a colour picker tool.
-This colour is used in the icons and footer on all pages apart from the sustainability page.
+The light blue used across the site was taken from one of the images using a colour picker tool.
+This colour is used in the icons and footer on all pages apart from the 'Sustainability' page.
 The colour used on that page is green and again was taken from the image using a colour picker tool.
 Green was used to reflect the associations of green with environmental issues.
 This colour is also used in the footer icons of this page for fluidity.

 ### **Columns**